dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0302.md

 The VBA environment supports a statement named Option.
 The Option statement is used to control several coding practices at the code module level.
 For example, entering the Option statement with the Explicit keyword in the General Declaration of a module forces you to declare all variables before they can be used.
 To force the declaration of variables, you type Option Explicit in the General Declaration; the keyword always follows the Option statement.
 The Option statement also supports the following keywords:

-Base—Specifies if the lower limit of an array should be 0 or 1.
+Base — Specifies if the lower limit of an array should be 0 or 1.
 By default, arrays start at index 0 in VBA.
 I discuss arrays in the "Storing Data in Arrays" section.
-Example statement: Option Base 1 Compare—Specifies the default string comparison method used within a code module.
+Example statement: Option Base 1 Compare — Specifies the default string comparison method used within a code module.
 Valid values are Binary, Database, or Text.
-Example statement: Option Compare Text Private—All procedures that are declared with the Public keyword in a code module are available only within the current project and are not accessible when the project is referenced by other projects.
+Example statement: Option Compare Text Private — All procedures that are declared with the Public keyword in a code module are available only within the current project and are not accessible when the project is referenced by other projects.

 Controlling the Scope of a Procedure or Variable